altersign/dasgeld/docs/setup.md

 Create dbicdump.conf and put there settings for DBIx::Class::Schema::Loader

-Add revert and verivy scripts
+Add revert and verify scripts